celestiaorg/celestia-app/docs/architecture/adr-008-blocksize-independent-commitment.md

 ![Row Size Comparison](./assets/row-size-comparison.png)

 This scheme works for interactive commitments as well as long as the index of when a message starts is the same in every block size.
+In other words, the leaf nodes and leaf node pairs are independent of the block size.
 For example, in the following diagram, you see the message starting at the second share and still having the same commitment.
 I marked the skipped blocks pink to show that both messages have the same starting index.

 ![Interactive Commitment](./assets/interactive-commitment.png)